TeamHeka/medkit/docs/api/text.md

 ## Translation operations

 This section lists operations related to translation.
-Thay are part of `medkit.text.translation` module.
+They are part of `medkit.text.translation` module.

 ```{eval-rst}